-When a door is opened, the dome lamps and puddle lamps will come on if the DOME OVERRIDE button is in the "out" position.
+When a door is opened, the dome lamps and puddle lamps will come on if the DOME OVERRIDE button is in the out position.
 If the DOME OVERRIDE button is pressed in, the lamps will not come on.

-Front Reading Lamps (If Equipped)
+Front Reading Lamps

-If your vehicle has reading lamps, press the button located next to the lamp to turn them on.
-The lamps can be adjusted to point in the direction you want.
+Your vehicle has front reading lamps located in the overhead console.
+Press the round button located next to the lamp to turn the lamp on.
+The lamps can be adjusted to point in the direction you want them to go.